Lyme disease: Risk factors

 Risk factors for PTLDS include delayed diagnosis and treatment, incomplete or short-course treatment, and higher severity of initial disease.

 Treatment and management

-There is no proven treatment for Post-treatment Lyme disease syndrome.
+There is no proven treatment for post-treatment Lyme disease syndrome.
 While short-term antibiotics are effective in early Lyme disease, prolonged antibiotics are not.
 They have been shown to be ineffective in placebo-controlled trials and carry the risk of serious, sometimes deadly complications.
 Generally, treatment is symptomatic and is similar to the management of fibromyalgia or ME/CFS.
 A 2023 review found that PTLDS and ME/CFS had similar pathogenesis despite different infectious origins.

 Prognosis

-Patients typically improve over time without additional antibiotics, but this may take several months.
-There is a lack of long-term data, with few studies of symptoms more than 12 months from initial infection.
+Patients typically improve over time without additional antibiotics, but this may take several months or years.
+There is a lack of long-term data, with few studies of symptoms more than 12 months from initial infection; however, PTLDS symptoms may anecdotally remain for years or even decades.